lootie/Multitaper.jl/docs/src/multivariate.md

 The output struct you get will be determined by what `outp` is, namely one of

-- `MtSpec` struct which will contain the following fields (in the following order):
+- `MTSpectrum` struct which will contain the following fields (in the following order):

   * frequency (f), as a LinRange
   * cross-spectrum (S), a vector giving half the spectrum up to the Nyquist if the input is real
   * phase,
-  * chosen values of the multitaper time bandwidth product etc of type MtParams (params) This makes its own parameter struct that contains NW, K, N, dt, M (padded length), nsegments (number of segments of data to averae), overlap (if the sample was divided into overlapping chunks) and it gets carried around for future reference and
+  * chosen values of the multitaper time bandwidth product etc of type `MTParameters` (params) This makes its own parameter struct that contains NW, K, N, dt, M (padded length), nsegments (number of segments of data to averae), overlap (if the sample was divided into overlapping chunks) and it gets carried around for future reference and